-Hi, I’m Toni and I’m just getting re-started on this blogging journey.
-My life took a turn in 2015 when I got laid off from my corporate job and I knew I never want to work in the ratrace again if I could help it.
+Hi, I’m Toni and I’ve been on this blogging journey a little over a year.
+My life took a turn in 2015 when I was laid off from my corporate job and I knew I never want to work in the ratrace again.
 I wanted to go head down and focus on my dream of blogging; but, I kept letting things get in my way.
-In November I finally stumbled upon Periscope and started watching daily scopes by a blogger named Gina @ The Shabby Creek Cottage.
-She has inspired me to get serious and the other bloggers in the FB group have been awesome to us newbies.
+A year ago I finally stumbled upon daily live videos by a blogger named Gina @ The Shabby Creek Cottage.
+She inspired me to get serious.
+Finding a community of like-minded creatives has been a huge bonus.

 I’m a California girl with four brothers and four sisters.
 Yep, there were nine of us and I’m the youngest.
 It was crazy in our house and life was far from perfect but there was always just enough food, money, clothes, and lots of love.
 Since money was tight and dad worked long hours mom learned how to fix just about everything that needed attention, she made most of our clothes, and made and sold crafts at Christmas time for extra money.
 She was an original DIYer and I’m thankful for her example and inspiration.

 After two cross-county moves and a few rentals we bought our first and current home in 1998.
 It’s a 60 year old “eichler wanna be” in a small town in the San Francisco Bay Area.
 Our daughter moved out of our only other bedroom several years ago so our 1100 sq. ft. house seems just a tiny bit bigger.